peak27/NLP-Food-Customers-Reviews-English-Vietnamese-texts-/README.md

   * R (For R implementation)

 ## Usage
-&nbsp;&nbsp;&nbsp;&nbsp;You can use these repository to conduct some NLP on your own using any text datasets regarding any sorts of online comments, reviews or opinion about any possible topic.
+&nbsp;&nbsp;&nbsp;&nbsp;You can use these repository to conduct some NLP on your own using any text datasets regarding any sorts of online comments, reviews or opinion towards any possible topic.

 ## Credits
 &nbsp;&nbsp;&nbsp;This was an individual project.